marklikeapenny/npl-protocol-handler/README.md

 # npl-protocol-handler

-A general-purpose event handler for Evernode HotPocket NPL events with support for arbitrary application-specific protocols.
+A minimal infrastructure component for developers to uniformly integrate application protocols with HotPocket NPL messaging.

 **`npl-protocol-handler`** is available for installation on [npm](https://www.npmjs.com/package/npl-protocol-handler):